 - Dragon Home – Fast and highly accurate, Dragon Home is the trainable speech-to-text software of choice for many homeschoolers.
 It’s a bit pricey, so consider it an investment for your homeschool—especially if you have struggling writers or children with special needs.

-- Google Docs Voice Typing (free) – Here’s a great dictation tool designed for speech-to-text typing in Google Docs.
+- Google Docs Voice Typing (free) – This is my favorite (and super intuitive) dictation tool designed for speech-to-text typing in Google Docs.
+Even my 93-year-old mom has learned to use Google Voice!

-- Apple Dictation (free) – This is an excellent dictation tool that’s built into Mac, iPad, and iPhone products.
+- Apple Dictation (free) – This excellent dictation tool is built into Mac, iPad, and iPhone products.

 - Windows 10 Speech Recognition (free) – Built into Windows 10, this software works brilliantly in Word and Notepad.
 However, it’s not compatible with non-Windows applications.